 1) Declutter something

-Living with clutter is problematic for three main reasons: 1) it prevents you from being able to locate items you need which causes stress 2) it’s expensive and 3) it takes up mental space as much as it does physical space.
+Living with clutter is problematic for three reasons: 1) it prevents you from being able to locate items you need which causes stress 2) it’s expensive and 3) it takes up mental space as much as it does physical space.